Curdflappers/CalculatorGame/README.md

 * Show detailed instructions
 * Present through a good UI (and restrict bad input)

-View [the project board](https://github.com/mark-wiemer/calculator-game-solver/projects/1) to see what's in development.
+View [the issues and PRs](https://github.com/mark-wiemer/calculator-game-solver/issues) to see what's in development.

 ## Further Documentation